wildmountainfarms/pvoutput-mycroft/README.md

 This requires you to set up an account on https://pvoutput.org to get an API key.

 ## Examples
+* "How much energy have the panels produced today?"
 * "How much energy have I used today?"
-* "How much energy did I produce yesterday?"
+* "How much energy was produced yesterday?"
-* "How much energy did I generate last month?"
+* "How much energy was generated last month?"
 * "How much energy have I used this year?"
 * "How much power am I using right now?"
 * "How much power are the solar panels generating?"